mdt1024/puppet-macdefaults/README.md

 This module defines a `macdefaults` type which can manage preferences on macOS/OS X.

+This is mdt1024's fork of macdefaults that lives here: git@github.com:mdt1024/puppet-macdefaults.git

 The `macdefaults` type enables Puppet to manage any setting that is changed or set using `defaults`.

 A `macdefaults` type obviates the need to include a large number of redundant `exec` statements to accomplish the same thing, for example: